pyscf/pyscf.github.io/source/install.rst

 high-dimensional tensors.
 The native algorithm in TBLIS does not need to transform tensors into matrices by permutations, then call BLAS for the the matrix contraction, and back-permute the results.
 This means that tensor transposes and data moves are largely avoided by TBLIS.
+This leads to speedups in many correlated quantum chemistry methods in PySCF, such as the coupled cluster methods.
 The interface to TBLIS offers an efficient implementation for :func:`numpy.einsum` style tensor contraction.
-The tlibs-einsum plugin can be enabled with::
+The tblis-einsum plugin can be enabled with::

   $ pip install pyscf-tblis